HyperFlyGuy/EvidenceEncyclopedia/_pages/about.md

 layout: post
 ---

----
-layout: single
-author_profile: true
-title: About Me
-permalink: /about/
----

 # Digital Forensics Analyst and Threat Hunter

 *Highly skilled and fast learning Digital Forensics Specialist with 4+ years of experience in Incident Response and Forensics Investigations.
 Expertise in host/network forensics, malware analysis, threat containment, and proven track record of providing actionable reports.
 Strong Analytical and problem-solving skills with the ability to communicate clearly to management.
 Seeking a challenging technical role at a company that values growth and collaboration.*